4teamwork/opengever.core/README.rst

 Installing and activating Solr
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Extend the Solr configuration in your `buildout.cfg` and add the Solr directive:
+Extend the Solr configuration in your `buildout.cfg` and add the Solr directive or use the `buildout-solr.cfg`:

 .. code::